THEOplayer/Piano_Analytics-AV_Insights/README.md

 ## Remarks

+1. This integration is tested with Piano Analytics' AV Insights v5.29.3.
+Different versions might not be compatible.

-1. An example is available at [`index.html`](index.html).
+2. An example is available at [`index.html`](index.html).

-2. This adapter has been specifically certified for the following features:
+3. This adapter has been specifically certified for the following features:
     * HLS VOD streams
     * Advertisements pre-rolls using [THEOplayer's Google IMA integration](https://docs.theoplayer.com/how-to-guides/01-ads/10-google-ima.md/)